daq-tools/vasuki/README.rst

 It can be used as a library and as an HTTP service, aiming to provide effortless identifier generation for your applications.

+A public instance of the HTTP service is available at https://api.hiveeyes.org/vasuki/.

 ********
 Synopsis